ankane/ahoy_email/README.md

 # Ahoy Email

-:construction: Coming soon - May 1, 2014

-:envelope: Simple, powerful email tracking for Rails
+:postbox: Simple, powerful email tracking for Rails

 You get:

 - A history of emails sent to each user
 - Open and click tracking
 - Easy UTM tagging

+Works with any email service.

 ## Installation